jimhigson/oboe.js-dissertation/markdown/5_Implementation.md

 intricate logic may then be expressed as a separately tested set of side-effect free functions which transition between one state and the next.
-Although proof of correctness is difficult, for whichever results the functions give while under test, uninfluenced by state I can be confident that they will always yield the same response given the same future events.
+Although proof of correctness is difficult, for whichever results the functions give while under test, uninfluenced by state one may be confident that they will always yield the same response given the same future events.
 The separate unit maintaining the state has exactly one responsibility, to hold the incremental parse output between function calls, and is trivial to test.
-This approach slightly breaks with the object oriented principle of encapsulation by hiding state behind the logic which acts on it but I feel that the departure is justified by the more testable codebase.
+This approach slightly breaks with the object oriented principle of encapsulation by hiding state behind the logic which acts on it but the departure will be justified if a more testable codebase leads to a more reliable library.

 To enhance testability Oboe has also embraced dependency injection.
 Components do not instantiate their dependencies but rather rely on them